Westpac vs ThinkMarkets, Updated for 2026

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-Westpac has around 255 financial instruments while ThinkMarkets has around 255 financial instruments on their platform.
+Westpac has around 255 financial instruments while ThinkMarkets has around 255 on their platform.

 Westpac and ThinkMarkets Contact Details

-Being able to contact your broker through many ways is important.
+Being able to contact a broker simply is vital.
 Westpac and ThinkMarkets have the following contact details and social medias that you can use.

 |